Performance Impact

 - Minification: Remove whitespace and comments

-- Compression: Gzip/Brotli compression
+- Compression: Gzip/Brotli compression at the server level

 Caching Strategies

-Browser Caching
+Browser Caching Best Practices

-- • Service workers: For offline functionality
+Service workers: Enable offline functionality and instant repeat visits.

 CDN Integration

-Content Delivery Networks reduce latency globally:
+Content Delivery Networks reduce latency by serving content from geographically closer servers:

-- Image optimization: Auto-format conversion
+- Image optimization: Automatic format conversion and resizing

-- Compression: Automatic Gzip/Brotli
+- Compression: Automatic Gzip/Brotli at the edge

-- SSL termination: Faster HTTPS handshakes
+- SSL termination: Faster HTTPS handshakes at edge nodes

 Mobile Performance